 We are rapidly advancing programs for both adjunctive and monotherapy treatment of MDD because of the unmet need that remains and the promise of this potential therapy.

 Relmada has reached alignment with the FDA on the primary components of its Phase 3 program of REL-1017 for adjunctive treatment of MDD: Two pivotal, randomized, placebo-controlled studies, RELIANCE I and RELIANCE II, and a long-term, open-label study, RELIANCE-OLS.
 RELIANCE I, the first pivotal trial, was initiated in December 2020, and Relmada announced that RELIANCE II and RELIANCE-OLS were underway in April 2021.
 Plans for the clinical development of REL-1017 as a monotherapy are also underway in RELIANCE III: A Phase 3, randomized, placebo-controlled study.
-If you are a physician or person living with depression who would like to learn more about the RELIANCE program, please contact: email@example.com
+If you are a physician or person living with depression who would like to learn more about the RELIANCE program, please contact: firstname.lastname@example.org

 We believe there is a real potential for REL-1017, as a once-daily, oral option, to treat major depressive disorder safely, effectively, and more quickly than is currently possible, potentially changing the current the standard of care.